TheaGal/BTZC_game_engine/Hawsoo_devnotes.md

         - [ ] Param of viewable fov and radius for line-of-sight awareness.
         - [ ] Param of hearable radius for hearing points of suspicion.
         - [ ] Param of viewable fov and radius for seeing points of suspicion.
+        - [ ] Draw lines showing eyesight and CPU suspicion/awareness detection zone.
+            - You can create new color codes and stuff for this too.
+            - [ ] Double check that using the "Eyes" bone for tracking eyesight is working correctly.

 - [ ] Get strong attacks implemented (and have strong versions of knockbacks used)
     - Perhaps by having some kind of AFA data point being like "is_strong_attack" that could indicate a strong attack being done?